Back to Blog

 Found a sole-source competitor?

 Contact the department proactively.
 Demonstrate that alternatives exist.
-The "compatibility" or "sole source" justification often doesn't hold when buyers know competitors are available.

 Got evaluation criteria from a past RFP?